Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

        ```PowerShell
        cd .\AppCreationScripts\
        .\Configure.ps1 -TenantId "[Optional] - your tenant id" -Environment "[Optional] - Azure environment, defaults to 'Global'"
        ```

+    1. In case the previous script fails with error about duplicate App Registration, you might want to run the next cleanup script prior to re-running Configure.ps1

+       ```powershell
+       cd .\AppCreationScripts\
+       .\Cleanup.ps1
+       ```

        > Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md)